junhaozhang/cabinet/README.md

-Cabinet is an key-value storage with high performance.
+Cabinet is an light-weight key-value storage with high performance.